sydneygreeno/arduino_proj/README.md

-# first arduino project with sensors
+# arduino projects with sensors
 #
 :seedling: